martinpickering64/carolinegreson.com/content/workshops/20201127/1-day-willow-sculpture-workshop.md

 +++
 **Covid-19 Additional information:**

-_I have limited student numbers for this workshop to a maximum of 4 people, so social distancing can be maintained, and I will ask that students do not attend if they are feeling at all unwell or have been asked to isolate.
-It will be possible to run the workshop from my home studio in Tarvin in the event of the Arts Centre being unavailable, using both studio space and a gazebo covered lawn.
+_I will be running this workshop from my studio in the garden of my home in Tarvin, using both studio space and a gazebo covered outdoor area.
+I have limited student numbers for this workshop to a maximum of 2 people, so social distancing can be maintained, and I will ask that students do not attend if they are feeling at all unwell or have been asked to isolate.
+Face coverings should be worn while moving around and I will wear a mask and visor and use hand sanitizer if it is necessary to touch your sculpture.
 You should bring your own refreshments/lunch.
 In the event of necessary late cancellation due to movement restrictions, all reservations can be either refunded or moved to a later date.
 Please contact me if you have any questions._

 Workshop to learn how to make willow sculptures.
 You can choose what you make.
 This one-day workshop shows you the techniques and materials I use in my own work to create sculptures from willow.
 The group is kept small so you will get help when you need it.